Federal Reserve leaves interest rates unchanged for a second straight meeting

 "By leaving rates unchanged while continuing to flag the possibility of further tightening to come, the Fed indicated today that it remains in 'wait and see' mode," Andrew Hunter, deputy chief U.S. economist with Capital Economics, told investors in a research note.
 "But we suspect the data over the coming weeks will see the case for a final hike continue to erode, with the Fed likely to start cutting rates again in the first half of next year."

-Borrowing costs across the U.S. are running at two-decade highs, making it pricier for Americans to obtain loans such as mortgages and to carry credit card debt.
+The Fed has quickly hiked borrowing costs to 22-year highs from near zero levels in March 2022 to combat inflation, making it pricier for Americans to obtain loans such as mortgages and to carry credit card debt.

+Nationally, the average long-term fixed mortgage rate is nearing 8%, its highest level in 23 years.

 for more features.